What to Wear in Venice and What to Pack

 - Comfortable walking shoes if you have a little walker already

-Hotels in Venice usually will provide cribs and restaurants – high chairs.
+Hotels in Venice usually provides cribs and restaurants – high chairs.
 But it’s a good idea to check before going just to make sure.

-What to wear in Venice and what to pack for Venice – a conclusion
+What to wear in Venice and what to pack – a conclusion

 In short, what to pack for Venice really depends on what you want to wear in Venice, right?
 Otherwise, it’s a destination like any other – packing-wise, I mean.